abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 [My Github gist](https://gist.github.com/abstractmachines/18ea0dc6b8b98e307e937806b772f974) on Well Known Symbols, Reflection and Metaprogramming in JS:

-"Well Known Symbols are Reflection via implementation in ES6.
-Reflection in Metaprogramming: observing low level internals of a programming language/program.
-One example of Well Known Symbols in JS is Symbol.hasInstance, which instanceof uses under the hood." [link](https://gist.github.com/abstractmachines/18ea0dc6b8b98e307e937806b772f974)

 <script src="https://gist.github.com/abstractmachines/18ea0dc6b8b98e307e937806b772f974.js"></script>

 **There are many well known symbols**

+Well Known Symbols are Reflection via implementation in ES6.
+Reflection in Metaprogramming: observing low level internals of a programming language/program.
+One example of Well Known Symbols in JS is Symbol.hasInstance, which instanceof uses under the hood.

 There are other "well known symbols" that are the implementation, under the hood, of JS functions.